rschristopher/ischristtrue.com/src/truth.md

  with which to actualize its will.
-In a secular worldview we might refer to the "emergent" patterns and behavior of such a complex system.
+In a secular worldview we might refer to the "emergent" patterns and behavior of a complex system.
 But the word "emergence" is what if not consciousness?
 It might make demands of us,
  we might participate in or
- be mere components in this
+ be mere components of this
  "emergent" consciousness --
  the same way the bacteria in your gut are an integral part of the emergent consciousness that is known as "you".
+And thankfully, these
+ bacteria participate in the emergence
+ (that we call consciousness)
+ known as "you".

 Understood properly, we can see *spirits* everywhere, in all manner of complex systems that we interact with and participate in.
-These are patterns of reality over time, they are not normally visible because through our biased thinking we rarely see the consciousness of anything other than ourselves and other human beings
+These are patterns of reality over time, plainly visible to all humans throughout the ages and ages -- and yet seemingly invisible to our modern biased mechanistic thinking, because we ignore the consciousness of anything other than ourselves and other human beings
  (if even that).